-- The auditor's work must conform to international auditing standards - The audit firm must be able to assign an audit team to the audit possessing the necessary competence and skills. - The audit firm must have a proven track record in conducting audits of a similar nature and complexity. - The audit firm must have sufficient staff to deploy to both the main offices of APIU and ARIS as well as a selection of Oblast Offices and Community Group Offices. - If possible, APIU should consider the appointment of a single audit firm to conduct the audits of all IFAD projects managed by the APIU/ARIS. - 277.
+- The auditor must be independent of the project, its staff and activities, in accordance with international best practices. - The project auditor may not provide consultancy services to the project or prepare the project financial statements or have done so in the previous two years. - The auditor must be suitably qualified and be a member of a professional body affiliated with the International Federation of Accountants. - The auditor's work must conform to international auditing standards - The audit firm must be able to assign an audit team to the audit possessing the necessary competence and skills. - The audit firm must have a proven track record in conducting audits of a similar nature and complexity. - The audit firm must have sufficient staff to deploy to both the main offices of APIU and ARIS as well as a selection of Oblast Offices and Community Group Offices. - If possible, APIU should consider the appointment of a single audit firm to conduct the audits of all IFAD projects managed by the APIU/ARIS.

+276.279.
 Financial reporting.
 APIU is required to prepare financial reports in line with IPSAS, "Financial Reporting under the Cash Basis of Accounting" (IPSAS Cash).
 Should RRPCP-Adapt propose to use a different accounting standard, this should be agreed with IFAD.
 In all instances, IFAD required projects to use internationally accepted accounting standard.

-Туре Period / Frequency of submission Annual Financial Statements Unaudited: Prepare annual reports and submit to IFAD within 4 months of the end of the financial year-end.
-Audited: Submit audited financial statements within 6 months of the end of the financial reporting period.
-The reports should be prepared in line with requirements are outlined in 13.4.
-The annual financial statement should be authorised by the Project Director for authorisation before submission to the auditor/IFAD.
+Туре Period / Frequency of submission Annual Financial Statements Unaudited: Prepare annual reports and submit to IFAD within 4 months the end of the financial year-end.
+Audited: Submit audited financial statements within 6 months of the end the financial reporting period.
+The reports should be prepared in line with requirements are outlined in 13.4 The annual financial statement should be authorised by the Project Director fo authorisation before submission to the auditor/IFAD.
 Interim financial reports Prepare quarterly reports and submit to IFAD within 45 days of the end of the quarter.
 The reports should be prepared in line with requirements are outlined in the IFAD project Implementation Manual (PIM)

-278. Implementation Support.
+Implementation Support.
 IFAD Financial Management Division (FMD's) Finance Officer will establish on-going contact with the Project, by liaising with the Financial Manager of APIU and will be available to provide remote support on financial management matters.
 In addition, FMD will visit RRPCP-Adapt during missions to the Project (represented by either the Finance Officer or an appointed consultant).
 Mission types include supervision missions, mid-term reviews and implementation support missions.
 During missions, FMD will assess and monitor the adequacy of RRPCP-Adapt financial management arrangements such as accounting, budgeting, internal controls, flow of funds, financial reporting and the auditing practices.